Ozgedp/My_repo/README.md

 Printed map will only show the specific range of latitudes and longitudes to cover all the cities.
 Possibly the output map will not have longitudes range between -180 to +180, and latitides range between -90 to +90.
 Because this program will adapt the input coordinates, and will only start from input coordinates.

 To show the printed map, the program returns a GUI window using Tkinder module, thus user can interactively scroll up and down in the map to see all the cities.
-Here is an example of the output:
+Here are example images of the output:

 ![Figure 3.
 Tkinder Map Representation1](https://github.com/Ozgedp/Project-1/blob/master/images/tkinder_map_1.jpg)